County Meath: 20th century

 The reforms proposed by the UK government failed to stem the rising tide of nationalism, which spilled over into the 20th century as the 1916 Easter Rising.
 The Battle of Ashbourne was one of the few skirmishes which took place outside of Dublin during the rising and was its sole success.
 On 28 April 1916, members of the Dublin Volunteers Fifth (Fingal) battalion, led by Thomas Ashe, surrounded a Royal Irish Constabulary (RIC) police station in Ashbourne and demanded their surrender.
 RIC reinforcements were dispatched from Navan and upon arriving at the scene a firefight ensued during which 8 RIC members were killed and 15 wounded, forcing them to retreat.
 On the orders of Patrick Pearse, Ashe and his battalion surrendered the following day.

 Meath's Eamonn Duggan served as the IRA's director of intelligence during and after the rising and was a signatory of the Anglo-Irish treaty in 1921.
-Meath largely sided with the pro-treaty forces during the Civil War, with the Louth–Meath constituency returning one anti-treaty and four pro-treaty TDs in the 1922 general election.
+Meath largely sided with the pro-treaty forces during the Civil War, with Louth–Meath returning one anti-treaty and four pro-treaty TDs in the 1922 general election.
 Duggan later joined Cumann na nGaedheal and held various ministerial offices until his death in 1936.
 Following independence, various government-backed Gaelic revival efforts were centred on the county and its history, including the foundation of 5 Gaeltacht areas within Meath, and the symbolic hosting of the Tailteann Games.

 The declining population of Meath gradually stabilised as emigration balanced with high natural birth rates.
 Outward migration from the county remained substantial until the reforms of Seán Lemass in the 1960s strengthened industry by injecting capital into the economy and abandoning the policy of autarky.
 These reforms, coupled with EEC membership in 1973, brought jobs and investment into the county, and the extraction and textile industries prospered.
 By the 1971 census, Meath's population had surpassed 70,000 for the first time in eighty years.
 Despite a severe recession in the 1980s, the growth of Meath's economy and population became exponential in the late 1990s and early 2000s during the Celtic Tiger era.

 As places such as Trim, Navan and Kells developed into major commuter towns of Dublin, the county grew increasingly reliant on the overheated construction sector, leaving Meath hard-hit by the property collapse in 2008.
 From 2014 onward, the economy experienced a robust recovery, and by 2016 Meath had the third lowest unemployment rate in Ireland.
 Meath surpassed its pre-famine population in 2011, becoming one of only five counties in the State to do so.